THE QATSPY® Quapaw Aviation Tactical Sportswear Yarak Outfitters

 Colonel George Robert Hall, a Veteran from the Hanoi Hilton

 Here’s a little background information on Colonel Hall, and his impact on the sport of golf.
 I hope that after you read this article that you would find Colonel Hall’s story as fascinating as I did while doing this interview for what I called my Xerox Box Golf Project.

-For most golfers approaching the sport of golf as a mental game between the ears, they should find this encouraging, because the mind has little to no limitations.
+For most golfers that realize the sport of golf is a mental game played between the ears, they should find this encouraging, because the mind has little to no limitations.
 The body has to function under various limitations that the mind doesn’t.
 The mental game of golf offers advantages that we all have an equal opportunity to achieve a single-digit handicap.
 Our mind can create conditions and situations that our body is limited by.

 Bio of Colonel Hall